justinxu421/recipe_rex/README.md

 Run `pip install -r requirements.txt` to install python dependencies

+## Scrape recipes from webiste

+Raw data is scraped by running the `scrape_recipes.ipynb` notebook in order to scrape Asian websites for around 5 websites

 ## Saving Features and Data

-0. Raw data is scraped by running the `scrape_recipes.ipynb` notebook in order to scrape Asian websites for ~5 websites
+0. `cd feature_generation`

 1. Run `python save_recipes.py` in order to save the `clean_data/all_recipes_nutrient.csv` and `clean_data/url_index_mapping.csv` csv files